 Transfer cooked chickpeas to your food processor and add garlic powder, lemon juice, tahini, cumin and olive oil.

-Blend until smooth, continue to blend as you slowly add the iced water.
+Blend until smooth, then continue to blend as you slowly add the iced water.

 Store in an airtight container and refrigerate for up to 5 days.

-COOKS NOTES: * This is a base recipe - you can double or triple the quantities as needed. * Yes, you can use unhulled tahini if you like.
-It will have a much stronger sesame flavour and lean a bit to the more bitter side. * Salt can be added to taste if you prefer.
-SWAPS/ADDITIONS: Play around with additions to change up the flavour.
-Here are some of my favourites: - Beetroot and mint - Roasted capsicum and smoked paprika - Whole roast garlic (peeled) + 1 stalk of roasted rosemary - Caramelised onion - Roasted pumpkin + a pinch of nutmeg - Roasted sweet potato Play around with some swaps - Basil + pine nuts instead of cumin - Butter beans instead of chickpeas - Cannellini beans instead of chickpeas - Black beans intead of chickpeas * Undistand that each bean substitution may require a different bean to liquid ratio
+COOKS NOTES GENERAL: Quantities - This is a base recipe - you can double or triple the quantities as needed.
+On the tahini - Yes, you can use unhulled tahini if you like, but note that it will have a much stronger sesame flavour and lean a bit to the more bitter side.
+Salt - Salt can be added to taste if you prefer.
+ADDITIONS: It's fun to play around with additions to change up the flavour.
+Here are some of my favourites: - Beetroot and mint - Roasted capsicum and smoked paprika - Whole roast garlic (peeled) + 1 stalk of roasted rosemary - Caramelised onion - Roasted pumpkin + a pinch of nutmeg - Roasted sweet potato.
+SWAPS: Cumin - Try basil and pine nuts instead.
+Chickpeas - Butter beans, cannelini beans and black beans all make a nice alternative to chickpeas.
+Please note that each bean substitution may require a different bean to liquid ratio